Automation for developers and maintainers¶

 Recommended images¶

-Recommended images on download pages are defined via regular expression mapping file exposed.map
+Recommended images on download pages and in Armbian imager are automatically generated via regular expression mapping file exposed.map.
+This file is generated by the generate_targets.py script from image-info.json.

 Example: